 - Polluting the experience with ads unless the user subscribes.

 In the end, we got Apps that nickel-and-dime the user and try to get away with everything they can.
-There are good Apps out there, but the fierce competition by similar Apps using these tactics is making developers broke, unless they entice users to download and not pay but subscribe, even if the App can properly work offline.
+There are good Apps out there, but the fierce competition by similar Apps using these tactics is making developers broke, unless they play by the same rules.

 It’s not becoming a trend, it IS a trend.
 There is nothing the App Stores can do about it, and will only hurt the ecosystem in the long term.
-As an user, I just download an specific App that I need, instead of trying different apps and give other developers opportunities to avoid wasting time with subscriptions nobody wants.
+As an user, I just download an specific App that I need, instead of trying different apps and give other developers opportunities to avoid wasting time with subscriptions nobody wants, or getting a “subscribe” dialog every time you try to do something in the app.

 Is there something worse than subscriptions?